howonlee/mertonon/docs/v0_2_roadmap.md

 - [ ] Change stuff for site.clj in other repo (manual-like)

 - [ ] Just uploader for site.clj in other repo
-- [ ] Setup github actions to test the thing
-- [ ] Setup github actions to build the thing
-- [ ] Setup github actions to run ci on PR's

 - [ ] SSL - JDBC conn to db w/ ssl - put in instructions and trivial config instead i guess
 - [ ] SSL - serve with SSL
-- [ ] Shove everything else in the OWASP checklist into roadmap
-- [ ] Run CICD one last time
 - [ ] Changelog
 - [ ] Clicking around a bit
 - [ ] Cut release